Skip to main contentAccessibility Statement

 Mainstream further education (FE) colleges must make reasonable adjustments for students with special educational needs.
 Colleges should not refuse to admit a young person who has special educational needs (SEN) but doesn’t have an EHC plan.

-There should be a named person in overall charge of SEN provision, similar to the school special educational needs coordinator (SENCO), and the college must make sure that students with SEN know who they can go to for help.
+There should be a named person in overall charge of SEN provision, similar to the school special educational needs coordinator (SENCO).
+The college must make sure that students with SEN know who they can go to for help.

 Extra help the young person receives should be detailed in an Individual Learning Plan, which is like a SEN support plan.
 The college should involve the young person in planning their support and keep records of the additional support given and progress made.